mrakgr/The-Spiral-Language/readme.md

     end
 Tuple0(2L, 1L)
 ```
 Last, but not least, Spiral's modules and functions support several kinds of layouts.
-By default, like tuples they have a tranparent structure whose variables are tracked on an individual basis.
+By default, like tuples they have a transparent structure whose variables are tracked on an individual basis.
 Here is the heap layout.
 ```
 {a=1; b=2; c=3} |> dyn |> heap
 ```